donaldcarol/azure-functions-lead-processing-demo/README.md

 func azure functionapp publish <functionapp-name>

+## CI/CD

+This project uses GitHub Actions with Azure Login (OIDC) to deploy automatically to an Azure Functions Flex Consumption app on every push to `main`.

 # Notes

 This project was built as a practical Azure serverless demo and portfolio example.